pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 ## Title

 Hello everyone, I'm Masataka Pocke Kuwabara.
 Today, I'll talk about writing RBS.
-I shared this slides on Twitter with rubykaigi hashtag.
+I'v already shared this slides on Twitter with rubykaigi hashtag.
 So if you want to see the slides, please check my tweet.

 ## Self-introduction